 When we were sure the silverback accepted our presence we took this photo

-This is the group for our 2nd day with them
+This is a different group on a 2nd day with them

 This silverback in this group weighs 440 pounds